Justice for Tony Greenstein

 Attend the trial

-Attend the trial from 5-10 January at Kingston Crown Court.
+Attend the trial on 18 August at Kingston Crown Court.
 Show the legal system and the government that the public is watching.

 02